Public Records Policy

 It is the policy of the Board of Elections that, as required by Ohio law, records will be organized and maintained so that they are available for inspection and copying in accordance with the Ohio Public Records Law.
 Record retention schedules shall also be made readily available to the public.
-This office designates the Community Outreach Department as the manager of public records and the department to which requests for public records should be directed.
+This office designates the Clerk to the Board as the manager of public records and the department to which requests for public records should be directed.

 Section 2.
 Record Requests